Around the world, one in four people experiences a mental disorder or psychosocial disability in his or her lifetime

 Mental and behavioral problems reduce lifespan by as much as 20 years

 In some countries, 98% of people with mental illness and intellectually disability receive no treatment

-Sadly, in many countries around the world, neglect, incarceration, and immobilization of people living with mental health problems is a human rights abuse that regularly occurs.
+Sadly, in many countries around the world, neglect, incarceration, and immobilization of people living with mental health problems are human rights abuses that regularly occur.

 Witness Change believes that the neglect of people with mental health problems is an abuse that must end.

 Robin’s photographs were made into a photo book, CONDEMNED.
-We used this book to engage politicians and activists on the issue which supporters could send to an influential person.
+We used this book to engage politicians and activists on the issue and supporters can send the book to an influential person.

 In My World has been exhibited and published around the world; we’ve made presentations, consulted human rights organizations and kick started non-governmental mental health programmes . © photo by Birgit Krippner